 A witness' job is to simply tell the truth as he or she knew it, then recount how they remember it now.
 This is neither an easy, nor a natural assignment, and to do it right takes hard work.
 There is also fundamental difference between a normal conversation and the precise and unnatural question and answer format, and preparing a witness for this difference is critical.

-This completely revised and updated Fourth edition of Preparing Witnesses: A Practical Guide for Lawyers and Their Clients, will improve your witness preparation skills.
-By examining the general concepts, focusing on clear and simple rules and how to adapt those rules to different situations, Dan Small will sharpen your skills as a winning advocate.
+Preparing Witnesses: A Practical Guide for Lawyers and Their Clients exams general concepts, focuses on clear and simple rules and demonstrtaes how to adapt those rules to different situations.
 This edition includes a new focus on the gaps perceived between the attorney and witnesses, and how to effectively bridge those gaps.
 New chapters study special situations, and how to deal effectively with those situations.
 The book also includes a CD-ROM with all the accompanying appendix material, including memoranda outlining the rules of witness preparation.

 Praise for Preparing Witnesses